 - Stone Lifting Fundamentals DVD

 - Article: To Lift a Heavy Stone by Rick Walker

 Need Strongman Equipment?
 Check out the sites of these longtime friends of Diesel Crew, Total Performance Sports and Strongman Stuff for all your Strongman Equipment Needs

 - Strength and Power Workouts with Strongman Implements

 - Strongest Strength Coach at Juniata Demonstrating the Lifts for the Competition

 - How to Make Home Made Rotating Thick Grips

 - New Article in Men’s Fitness

 This entry was posted on Monday, May 9th, 2011 at 10:08 am and is filed under Uncategorized.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+Both comments and pings are currently closed.

 About Jedd Johnson